What is a pilonidal hair cyst?

 How is the diagnosis made?

 Pilonidal cyst disease is diagnosed on physical examination conducted by an experienced physician.
-If the diagnosis is unclear or there is suspicion for deeper disease, an MRI scan (magnetic resonance scan) is obtained.
+If the diagnosis is unclear or there is suspicion for deeper disease, an MRI scan (Magnetic Resonance Imaging Scan) is obtained.
 Furthermore, an MRI scan can be helpful in a previously treated patient who presents with pain in the area of surgery without any obvious skin abnormality.
 Under such scenario, the MRI scan can reveal if there is deeper recurrent disease.

-What are the treatment options for pilonidal disease and other skin disorders?
+What are the treatment options for pilonidal disease?

 Most patients with symptomatic hair cyst do benefit from surgical intervention.
 Dr. Maher Abbas personalizes the care of his patients with pilonidal disease based on a variety of factors.
 It is important to note that wound healing in the area can take time and can be challenging to manage especially in patients who are obese, have deep buttocks cleft, and/or are smokers.
 Postoperative wound care is as important as the surgical intervention itself.
 Several options are currently available (New Therapies for Pilonidal Disease):